Female Sex Hormones

 But, we know that sex hormones can be negatively effected by one’s hypothyroid state in some.

-So it’s time to have a page based on what patients have learned, and specifically from the Facebook FTPO Female Hormone Balancing group–an excellent one for hormones.
+So it’s time to have a page based on what patients have learned, and specifically from a former the Facebook Female Hormone group.
 Here’s the Summary:

 Sex hormones CANNOT be tested or balanced while pregnant or breastfeeding.
 Please wait 2 complete ovulatory cycles after giving birth and/or weaning before testing.